energinet-singularity/dlr-mrid/README.md

 #### Python (if not run as part of the container)

-The python script can probably run on any python 3.9+ version, but your best option will be to check the Dockerfile and use the same version as the container.
+This python script can probably run on any python 3.9+ version, but your best option will be to check the Dockerfile and use the same version as the container.
 Further requirements (python packages) can be found in the app/requirements.txt file.

 #### Docker